 Read more: How Big Data & Analytics Has Disrupted the Gaming Industry

-Difference between BI and Data Analytics
+Difference Between Business Intelligence and Data Analytics

 Using the three categories of Data Analytics, we can create a better distinction between BI and Data Analytics.